ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Buy Order

-A buy order has the same set of arguments: amount of tokens to be purchased and a price.
+A buy order has the same arguments: the amount of tokens to be purchased and a price.

 ```bash
 `interchanged tx dex send-buy-order [src-port] [src-channel] [amountDenom] [amount] [priceDenom] [price]`